scavicchio/easyWaltonTracker/README.md

 - Switched table layout on miner.html
 # API
 We have started working on a free API for developers to grab waltonchain blockchain data.
 The documentation is below.
+NOTE THAT ALL SITE REQUESTS ARE LIMITED TO 3000 PER HOUR.
+Please contact us if you are having issues.
 ## Single Block
 You can use this to request the information for a block by block number.